 - Formal domain-specific languages for robotics

 - Verification of robotic applications: model checking, theorem proving, and others

 - Requirements analysis and validation of robotic applications

 - Probabilistic models and analysis for robotic applications

 - Formal approaches to safety and security of robotic applications.

 SUBMISSION and PUBLICATION

-Full paper submissions must describe authors’ original research work and results.
+- Full paper submissions (regular and special track) must describe authors’ original research work and results.
 Submitted papers must not have previously appeared in a journal or conference with published proceedings and must not be concurrently submitted to any other peer-reviewed workshop, symposium, conference or archival journal.
 Any partial overlap with any such published or concurrently submitted paper must be clearly indicated.